lafeingcrokodil/multirogue/README.md

 ## Installation

 Make sure that you have Docker installed.
-For example, you can find instructions for installing the community edition [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+For example, you can find instructions for installing the community edition for Ubuntu [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 Start the server by running